ma496/EasyForNet/documents/crud-endpoints-tutorial.md

 ```
 Command Explanation:

-- `-n Product`: Specifies the name used for endpoint classes (e.g., CreateProductEndpoint, UpdateProductEndpoint, etc.)
+- `-n Product`: Specifies the name used for endpoint classes (e.g., ProductCreateEndpoint, ProductUpdateEndpoint, etc.)
 - `-pn Products`: Matches the DbSet property name defined in AppDbContext (public DbSet<Product> Products { get; set; })
 - `-e Product`: Specifies the entity class name that was created in Data/Entities folder
 - `-dc AppDbContext`: Specifies the DbContext class name that contains the entity DbSet